 6. What effect does a scholarship request have on admission?

 None.
-Acceptance into a program is not dependent upon one’s ability to pay for a program.
-Decisions regarding admission are considered without access to financial information.
+Acceptance into a program is not dependent upon ability to pay for a program.
+Decisions regarding admission are independent of financial information.
 Scholarship requests are addressed after acceptance.

 7. When should a scholarship application be submitted?

 For short programs, such as silent retreats, the registration form for that program will make clear what is required to make a scholarship application.
 For extended programs, such as On Being a Spiritual Nurturer, applicants should refer to that program’s scholarship guidelines.
 Participants in extended programs may submit new or additional scholarship applications at any time during the program if personal circumstances change.

 8. What are the sources for SotS scholarship assistance?